damianhakert/damianhakert.github.io/source/_posts/2015-05-13-gitlab-gitorious-free-software.markdown

 hosting your project there would be inviting users to run proprietary JavaScript.

-As I was considering migrating my projects to Gitlab, this was the [first concern I brought up to Sytse][14].
-This problem arises because `gitlab.com` uses a Gitlab EE instance: if it had used only its Community Edition (Gitlab CE)---which is free software---then all served JavaScript would have been free.
-But any scripts served by Gitlab EE that are not identical to those served by Gitlab CE are proprietary, and therefore unethical.
+As I was considering migrating my projects to GitLab, this was the [first concern I brought up to Sytse][14].
+This problem arises because `gitlab.com` uses a GitLab EE instance: if it had used only its Community Edition (GitLab CE)---which is free software---then all served JavaScript would have been free.
+But any scripts served by GitLab EE that are not identical to those served by GitLab CE are proprietary, and therefore unethical.
 This same concern applies to GitHub, Bitbucket, and other proprietary hosts that serve JavaScript.

-Sytse surprised me by stating that he would be willing to [freely license all JavaScript in Gitlab EE][17], and by offering to give anyone access to the Gitlab EE source code who wants to help out.
+Sytse surprised me by stating that he would be willing to [freely license all JavaScript in GitLab EE][17], and by offering to give anyone access to the GitLab EE source code who wants to help out.
 I took him up on that offer.
-Initially, I had submitted a patch to merge all Gitlab EE JavaScript into Gitlab CE, but Sytse came up with another, superior suggestion, that ultimately provided even greater reach.
+Initially, I had submitted a patch to merge all GitLab EE JavaScript into GitLab CE, but Sytse came up with another, superior suggestion, that ultimately provided even greater reach.

-**I'm pleased to announce that Sytse and I were able to agree on a license change (with absolutely no friction or hesitation on his part) that liberates all JavaScript served to the client from Gitlab EE instances.**
+**I'm pleased to announce that Sytse and I were able to agree on a license change (with absolutely no friction or hesitation on his part) that liberates all JavaScript served to the client from GitLab EE instances.**
 There are two concerns that I had wanted to address: JavaScript code directly written for the client, and any code that produced JavaScript as output.
 In the former case, this includes JavaScript derived from other
-sources: for example, Gitlab uses CoffeeScript, which compiles *into* JavaScript.
+sources: for example, GitLab uses CoffeeScript, which compiles *into* JavaScript.
 The latter case is important: if there is any code that generates fragments of JavaScript---e.g. dynamically at runtime---then that code must also be free, or users would not be able to modify and share the resulting JavaScript that is actually being run on the client.
 Sytse accepted my change verbatim, while adding his own sentence after mine to disambiguate.
-At the time of writing this post, Gitlab EE's source code isn't yet publicly visible, so here is the relevant snippet from its `LICENSE` file:
+At the time of writing this post, GitLab EE's source code isn't yet publicly visible, so here is the relevant snippet from its `LICENSE` file: